gloveboxes/Windows-IoT-Core-Graphics-Library/README.md

 FrameDraw()| Used to write the LED Matrix frame buffer to the physical device DrawSymbol(Grid8x8.Symbols.Heart, Mono.On)| Draw one of the predefined symbols, turn pixel on, this example assumes a mono color matrix
 DrawSymbol(Grid8x8.Symbols.Heart, Mono.On, 0) | Draw the symbol on display panel 0
-matrix.DrawSymbol(new Grid8x8.Symbols[] { Grid8x8.Symbols.Heart, Grid8x8.Symbols.HourGlass }, new Pixel[] { BiColour.Red, BiColour.Green, BiColour.Yellow }, 100, 1)| pass in a collection of symbols, a collection of colours and time in milliseconds and panel number to display the collection of symbols
+matrix.DrawSymbol(new Grid8x8.Symbols[] { Grid8x8.Symbols.Heart, Grid8x8.Symbols.HourGlass }, new Pixel[] { BiColour.Red, BiColour.Green, BiColour.Yellow }, 100, 1)| pass in a collection of symbols, a collection of colours and time to display each symbol in milliseconds plus the panel number to display the collection of symbols